 - Remind them about a problem that needs solving – e.g. “How’s that New Year’s fitness resolution going?
 If you’re not already stocking up on small-sized clothing, you need to hear this…”

-They work really well for almost any whiteboard animation video, on whatever topic you can think of.
+They work really well for almost any whiteboard and cartoon animation video, on whatever topic you can think of.
 Everyone wants to gain pleasure or avoid pain – and that’s how you can introduce your message.

 2. Questions and Qualifiers